Facts About St. Raymond School

 - Rigorous academic curriculum

-- Differentiated learning; Targeted Learning Specialist
+- Personalized attention to student; Differentiated learning; Targeted Learning Specialists

-- Promotion of nearly 100% of graduates to desired private high school of choice
+- Promotion of nearly 100% of graduates to desired private high school

 - Highly qualified faculty and staff